 A waxy potato variety helps the dauphinoise potatoes to retain their texture and bite rather than turning mushy.
 Dairy-free cream, milk and cheese give the gratin its characteristic creaminess with a good hit of garlic and fresh thyme.

 Vegan Dauphinoise Potatoes are perfect to serve up as a side dish with all sorts of main dishes - how about a Vegan Sausage Casserole, Tuscan Bean Stew, or Vegan Toad in the Hole?
-Or sometimes we serve it as a main meal with a crisp green salad... yum!
+Or sometimes we serve it as a main meal with a crisp rocket salad... yum!

 📝 What you need